AsharDweedar/theory/design patterns.md

 Theoretical questions:
 - What is design pattern ? example ?
-   as simpile as (copied) : design pattern is a general repeatable solution to a commonly occurring problem in software design;
+   as simple as (copied) : design pattern is a general repeatable solution to a commonly occurring problem in software design;

 Design Patterns Examples for nodeJs